SalomePlatform/adao/doc/en/snippets/EntryTypeDataFile.rst

 .. warning::

-    It is recommended, before using them as an input of this type, to carefully check text or binary files .
+    It is recommended, before using them as an input of this type, to carefully check text or binary files.
 Various checks are carried out on loading, but the variety of potential errors is great.
-In practice, by respecting the requirements for naming variables and comments, text files from programs or spreadsheets are (most of the time) compatible.
+In practice, by respecting the requirements for naming variables and for comments, text files from classical programs or spreadsheets are (most of the time) compatible.